bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 The multiple-choice-question struct **should include its own `display` method**, as the way we display a multiple-choice question differs from how we display a question – we need to show the choices.
 See below for an image of the user interaction.

-In the starter code, we’ve provided an example question (`q2`) and some tests to be sure that you defined the `multiple-choice-question` struct and it’s methods properly.
-Feel free to add more tests.
+In the starter code, we’ve provided an example question (`q2`) and some suggested tests to be sure that you defined the `multiple-choice-question` struct and its methods properly.

 ## Part 3: numeric-question Sub-type
 A numeric question is displayed just like a question but differs in how we assess the users response.
 That is, we might be a bit forgiving and allow some bit of error in the numeric answer that they give.